-EasyCare has a wide range of composite glue-on shoes in the EasyShoe lineup with each providing a healthy alternative over a traditional iron horseshoe.
-Made with different materials and with different application methods, how do you pick the right one?
+EasyCare has a wide range of composite glue-on shoes in the EasyShoe lineup.
+EasyShoes provide a healthy alternative to a traditional iron horseshoe.
+However, it can be difficult to choose the correct EasyShoe for you and your horse when each style is made with different materials and has a different application method.

 Here are four key factors that will help you with the selection process.